cyberbotics/webots/docs/guide/appearances.md

 ### RoughPolymer Field Summary

-- `baseColor`: Defines the base color of the materil.
+- `baseColor`: Defines the base color of the material.

 - `textureTransform`: Defines an optional 2d texture transform.